 Last year, during that month, the amount was about $424,000, while in May this year, there were more than $1.7 million in remittances using bitcoin received in the Central American country.
 The news agency, which had access to Chainalysis data, assured that there was a peak above 2.5 million dollars in March.
 However, it could not compare with the same month during the previous year since it did not have access to such data.

 Despite the increase in the amounts coming from bitcoin, remittances with the cryptocurrency still represent a very low percentage compared to fiat money remittances.

 The sharp increase in bitcoin transfers reflects trends in Central America […].
 However, its minute use versus traditional remittances suggests that the cryptocurrency remains a niche tool for Salvadorans.Reuters

 Data from 2019 total remittances received in El Salvador at nearly $6 billion.
 However, this year’s high point of 2.5 million in March would be less than 0.1% of that total.

 Just a week ago, the Assembly of El Salvador approved the Bitcoin Law, which gives legal tender status to the most important crypto-asset in the market.
 However, remittances have been on the rise before reaching that milestone.

-Sending remittances with bitcoin speaks not only of Salvadoran's use of the cryptocurrency but also their fellow nationals who send money to the country, one of the 10 with the highest volume of incoming remittances globally.
+Sending remittances with bitcoin speaks not only of Salvadoran’s use of the cryptocurrency but also of their fellow nationals who send money to the country, one of the 10 with the highest volume of incoming remittances globally.

 Even so, the increase is striking, given the expectation that the adoption of BTC has unleashed, in addition to the creation of a mining center with volcanic energy and the offer of special conditions by President Nayib Bukele to investors interested in developing products associated with Bitcoin in El Salvador.